Sponsored by

 Ayoung Kim

-Prof. Ayoung Kim
+Dr. Ayoung Kim

-Professor at Seoul National University
+Associate Professor at Seoul National University

 Ayoung Kim leads the Robust Perception for Mobile Robotics Lab at Seoul National University.
 Her research aims to develop robust and reliable perception systems that enhance mobile robot navigation in complex and dynamic environments.
 She has made significant contributions to the field, particularly in visual localization, sensor fusion, and learning-based perception techniques.